 The We Want More: Feedback!
-Young scholars workshop is part of the international music studies conference We Want More: Music / Sociology!
+Young scholars workshop is part of the international popular music studies conference We Want More: Music / Sociology!
 The Erasmus University Rotterdam research centre Rotterdam Popular Music Studies (RPMS) will host this afternoon together with the Benelux Branch of the International Association for the Study of Popular Music.
 IASPM Benelux has as a key objective to nourish academic talent in the field of popular music studies within the Benelux region, for example through its annual student conference and thesis prize.

 - Date